networknt/light-rest-4j/docs/content/tutorial/database.md

 ```

-And add a constructor that accept two integer as parameters for RandomNumber.
+And add a constructor that accept two integer as parameters for RandomNumber in model folder.

 ```
   public RandomNumber(int id, int randomNumber) {